Torquay and The English Riviera make a superb all year visitor destination

 Check availability and rates and book our Hesketh Crescent Apartment to enjoy all the attractions of the English Riviera

 Book the Hesketh Crescent Apartment direct with us for the very best rates anywhere online.
 Our direct rates are up to 14% cheaper than the standard rates offered by the online booking agents and there are no hidden booking fees either.
-Click the link below to check availability and rates.
+Use the calendar below to check availability and rates and to book securely online using Sage Pay software.

 Alternatively, call us on 01803 292958 or 0791 9051066.